4d/docs/docs/Desktop/building.md

 Once built, a client/server application is composed of two customized parts: the Server portion (unique) and the Client portion (to install on each client machine).

+> If you want to deploy a client/server application in an heterogeneous environment (client applications running on Intel/AMD and Apple Silicon machines), it is recommended to [compile the project for all processors](Project/compiler.md#compilation-target) on a macOS machine, so that all client applications will run natively.

 Also, the client/server application is customized and its handling simplified:

 - To launch the server portion, the user simply double-clicks on the server application.
 The project file does not need to be selected.
 - To launch the client portion, the user simply double-clicks the client application, which connects directly to the server application.
 You do not need to choose a server in a connection dialog box.
 The client targets the server either using its name, when the client and server are on the same sub-network, or using its IP address, which is set using the `IPAddress` XML key in the buildapp.4DSettings file.
 If the connection fails, [specific alternative mechanisms can be implemented](#management-of-client-connections).
 You can "force" the display of the standard connection dialog box by holding down the **Option** (macOS) or **Alt** (Windows) key while launching the client application.
 Only the client portion can connect to the corresponding server portion.
 If a user tries to connect to the server portion using a standard 4D application, an error message is returned and connection is impossible.
 - A client/server application can be set so that the client portion [can be updated automatically over the network](#copy-of-client-applications-in-the-server-application).
+You only need to create and distribute an initial version of the client application, subsequent updates are handled using the automatic update mechanism.
 - It is also possible to automate the update of the server part through the use of a sequence of language commands ([SET UPDATE FOLDER](https://doc.4d.com/4dv19/help/command/en/page1291.html) and [RESTART 4D]((https://doc.4d.com/4dv19/help/command/en/page1292.html)).